-Furthermore, additional improvements can be made on the performance side by tasking multiple groups of mediators to compute in parallel different areas of the augmented constraint graph and synchronize the intermediate results between iterations.
+Furthermore, additional improvements can be made on the performance side by tasking multiple groups of mediators to compute in parallel different areas of the augmented constraint graph and synchronizing the intermediate results between iterations.

-MD-Max-Sum simulates the original version of Max-Sum [12].
-Since the introduction of that original version, there have been some advances in the research of Max-Sum.
-In particular, recent versions that include damping and splitting [8] demonstrate improved solution quality.
-The downside is that these versions require a considerably higher number of iterations (hundreds or even thousands of iterations) until reaching their solution-quality potential.
-We leave for future work the interesting challenge of efficiently implementing such versions of Max-Sum in the mediated model.
+MD-MAX-SUM simulates the original version of MAX-SUM [4].
+Since the introduction of that original version, there have been some advances in the research of MAX-SUM.
+In particular, recent versions that include damping and splitting [57] demonstrate improved solution quality.
+We leave for future work the interesting challenge of efficiently implementing such versions of MAX-SUM in the mediated model.
+Another direction for future work is to design a mediated version of the improved MAX-SUM for DCOPs with constraints of general arity

-We believe that the mediated model of computation could be successfully implemented for other DCOP algorithms, in order to achieve enhanced privacy guarantees, and to reap the advantages of the mediated model of computation as we have identified herein.
+We believe that the mediated model of computation could be successfully 1140 implemented for other DCOP algorithms, in order to achieve enhanced privacy guarantees and to reap the advantages of the mediated model of computation as we have identified herein.
 But we believe that the advantages of mediated computing stretch well beyond the realm of DCOPs.
-In settings where the agents are running on devices of limited computational resources, or cannot efficiently communicate among themselves, they could benefit greatly from delegating the solution of their computational problems (that could be a DCOP, or any other distributed computational task) to an external set of mediators that run on stronger platforms and could perform the computational task for the agents, in an oblivious manner, without sacrificing privacy.
+In settings where the agents are running on devices with limited computational resources, or cannot 1145 efficiently communicate among themselves, they could benefit greatly from delegating the solution of their computational problems (that could be a DCOP or any other distributed computational task) to an external set of mediators that run on stronger platforms and could perform the computational task for the agents, in an oblivious manner, without sacrificing privacy.